PhilipYip1988/python-notebooks/anaconda/windows/vscode.md

 <img src='images_vscode/img_060.png' alt='img_060' width='450'/>

-Black seems to work better after the script file is formatted with autopep8 and the imports have been sorted using isort, usign black directly may give improper results.
+Black seems to work better after the script file is formatted with autopep8 and the imports have been sorted using isort, using black directly may give improper results.

 Note also that some of the opinioned choices made in black are contentious.
 The most contenous choice is the enforcement of double quotes as the Python interpretter prefers single quotes as a result there is an offshoot of black known as blue which preferences single quotations.